 Recently I was talking with a woman I respect and admire.
-She is smart, charming, resilient, kind and generous.
-We were talking about her plans for moving onward an upward in her professional life.
+She is smart, charming, resilient, kind, and generous.
+We were talking about her plans for moving onward and upward in her professional life.
 I asked her a few questions which she was able to answer with ease.
 She knew what she wanted to do and the path to get there.
 I asked her ok, so start applying for some work, get it done.
 She did not reply as I expected with “You are right, I will go do some proposals now.”
-Instead she told me that she was not ready yet, she was not established enough in her career yet.
+Instead, she told me that she was not ready yet, she was not established enough in her career yet.
 I was a little surprised by her response because she is really good at what she does.
 In addition, she is always encouraging others to reach for the stars.
-She had previously suggested I read Sheryl Sandberg’s new book, “Lean In: Women, Work, and the Will to Lead.”
+She had previously suggested I read Sheryl Sandberg’s book, “Lean In: Women, Work, and the Will to Lead.”

 There has been a lot of talk and controversy surrounding this book in the media and throughout the blogosphere.
 When my friend suggested I read the book I was game.
-I had heard things about it on television news reports and my interest was piqued.
-I downloaded the book onto my e-reader and started reading.
+Like most people, I heard things about it on television news reports, and my interest was piqued.
+The book was downloaded onto my e-reader and I started reading.
 I finished the book and decided I didn’t care what the critics had to say.
 I thought it was a good book and am recommending it to my friends and acquaintances.

 She did remember and after joking that she should not have told me about the book, she admitted I was right.
 It will be interesting over the next few weeks and months to see if she leans in and goes for the opportunities she wants to have.
 At the same time, after opening my big mouth, I am now obligated to go for a few of the opportunities I want in life.

 Often it is fear of the unknown and comfort with the status quo that keeps us from reaching forward and leaning in.
 The church girl in me is reminded that God has not given us a spirit of fear.
 Instead, He has given us a strong heart and a strong mind.
-Therefore, do not be afraid to go for the big opportunities, the dream jobs and the great family.
+Therefore, do not be afraid to go for the big opportunities, the dream jobs, and the great family.

-In conclusion, it is wonderful to read a book, see an important lesson and put it into place in your life.
+In conclusion, it is wonderful to read a book, see an important lesson, and put it into place in your life.
 So, the question for you this wonderful day is what lesson from a book are you going to read and then apply to your life?